-During Law School, Danny served as president of Phi Alpha Delta.
+Danny then attended the University of Michigan, Ann Arbor, and graduated in 1990 with distinction.
+Following that, Danny enrolled as 1 of 36 students accepted into accelerated Juris Doctorate program at the University of Iowa College of Law, a top-25 law school.
+During law school, Danny served as president of Phi Alpha Delta.
 He renewed the inactive charter and established a police ride-a-long opportunity for law students.
-He also clerked for Professor Baldus, researching the death penalty.
-Later he developed an admirable working relationship with Dr. Eric Anderson researching case analysis of material breach in contracts.
+He briefly clerked for Professor Baldus, a renowned national expert regarding the death penalty.
+Danny then clerked for Dr. Eric Anderson, researching hundreds of "material breach" contracts cases.
 Danny worked in the Bankruptcy Clinic for the In-House Studies program.
-He was also active in the Moot Court competitions and finished as a finalist.
+He was also active in the Moot Court competitions and once finished as a finalist.

-Following his graduation, with Distinction, in 1993 with the customary 3-year class, Danny worked for insurance companies, including State Farm; The Zurich Co.; and Lloyd's of London.
-For 16 years he handled many types of auto and trucking claims, including fatality.
+Following his graduation, with Distinction, in 1993 Danny worked for several insurance companies, including State Farm; The Zurich Co.; and Lloyd's of London.
+For 16 years he handled many types of auto and trucking claims, including fatalities.
 He was promoted to claims specialist, claims supervisor, and claims vice-president.
-While in the insurance industry he earned the following designations, Associate in Claims, (AIC), and, Certified Insurance Counselor, (CIC).
+While in the insurance industry he earned the following designations, Associate in Claims (AIC) and Certified Insurance Counselor (CIC).

 In 1983 Danny enlisted in the United States Army.
 He completed his infantry and airborne training in Fort Benning, Georgia.
 He then deployed to Berlin, Germany.